Hannah Black: Career

-After receiving her Masters degree, Black lived in New York City from 2013-2014 where she was a studio participant in the Whitney Independent Study Program.
+After receiving her master's degree, Black lived in New York City from 2013-2014 where she was a studio participant in the Whitney Independent Study Program.
 According to Hatty Nestor in Art in America, "Hannah Black's practice deals primarily with issues of global capitalism, feminist theory, the body and sociopolitical spaces of control."
 She is represented by the London gallery Arcadia Missa.
 During her time in New York, Black was a contributing editor to the New York-based magazine, The New Inquiry.
 Two years later, her first collection of writing titled Dark Pool Party was published.
 The book consists of seven texts "that blur the lines of fiction, nonfiction, cultural criticism, critique, and poetry."

 In March 2017, Black posted an open letter on her Facebook page to the curators of the Whitney Biennial in response to the painting Open Casket by American artist Dana Schutz.
 Black's letter advocated the removal of the painting with the additional "urgent recommendation" that it be destroyed.
 Black's letter became the focus of the ensuing debate around race, representation and notions of free speech that "split the art world".
 The controversy received international attention in both mainstream and art media.

 In 2019, Black, Ciarán Finlayson, and Tobi Haslett released a statement in Artforum titled The Tear Gas Biennial, decrying the involvement of Warren Kanders, co-chair of the board of the Whitney Museum, and his "toxic philanthropy."
 Although Kanders has donated an estimated $10 million to the museum, the source of his fortune is derived from Safariland LLC, a company that manufactures riot gear, tear gas, and other chemical weapons used by the police and the military to enforce violent order.
 As of 1925, the Geneva Conventions have outlawed the use of tear gas in all international military conflicts, however, the tear gas fired at peaceful protesters and civilians by the police and military during the George Floyd protests as well as migrants on the US-Mexico border is the same brand of tear gas manufactured by Defense Technology, a subsidy of Safariland.
 A wave of artists from the Biennial, including Korakrit Arunanondchai, Meriem Bennani, Nicole Eisenman and Nicholas Galanin, demanded immediate removal of their work from the Biennial within hours after the essay was published.
 After mounting pressure from additional artists, critics, and patrons urging the public to boycott the show, Kanders stepped down from his leadership position at the museum.
 The essay was instrumental in Kanders resignation as well as the museum cutting ties with Kanders financial endowments that are directly connected to the promotion and use of military weaponry and violence during peaceful social unrest.